Rc-W024/Web-Geoportal/README.md

 # Web Development and GeoPortal
 The project (completed in 2019) is developed through a virtual machine equipped with a Linux system, and users on the published spatial data portal are allowed to log in, query and modify related data.
-This project aims to apply related skills developed on the back-end and front-end to spatial intelligence processing.
+This project aims to apply related skills developed on the back-end and front-end to GEOINT processing.

 This Subject Project was done in collaboration with two other French colleagues, thanks to Clément Dujardin and Antoine Ducasse for their support.